 1) Place your main topic in the center of the page.

-3) As the ideas start to form, draw arms for your mind map and label them.
+3) As the ideas form, draw arms for your mind map and label them.

-4) As your ideas become more detailed, make sub-arms from the key ideas and write short, detailed notes.
-As you think of content ideas think of all the questions your audience may ask.
-Look at your keyword research spreadsheet and include these in your mind map as well.
+4) As your ideas become more detailed, make sub-arms from the key ideas and write short notes.
+As you think of content ideas, consider all the questions your audience may ask.
+Look at your keyword research spreadsheet and include these in your mind map.

 5) You can continue expanding until you have explained and described your ideas to the best of your ability.